docker/compose/docs/reference/compose_pull.md

 ## Examples

-suppose you have this `compose.yaml` file from the Quickstart: [Compose and Rails sample](compose/rails/).
+suppose you have this `compose.yaml`:

 ```yaml
 services: